sudomesh/sudowrt-firmware/README.md

 ```
 ssh root@[ip build machine] '/opt/sudowrt-firmware/auto_build > /var/log/build.log 2>&1 &'
 ```
 This will run the build in background on the server and produce no output.
-If you would like to see if your build started correctly, you can ssh into you server and run ```tail -f /var/log/build.log```.
+If you would like to see if your build started correctly, you can ssh into you server and ```tail -f /var/log/build.log```.
 You should be greeted with a familiar wall of text.

 ## the "easy" way
 If you'd like to build the firmware in a controlled/clean environment, you can use [docker](https://docker.io) with the provided [Dockerfile](./Dockerfile) or a prebuilt image hosted on [our docker-hub](https://hub.docker.com/r/sudomesh/sudowrt-firmware/tags/).